Georgia State Panthers football: Trent Miles

 On November 30, 2012, former Indiana State head coach Trent Miles was announced as the new Georgia State head coach.
 Miles had previously coached his alma mater Indiana State, taking a team that had won one game in its previous three years to being ranked No. 18 at the end of his final season as head coach there.
 Miles took over a similar situation at Georgia State, which had won only four of its own games in the previous two seasons and was moving to the FBS after only three seasons of existing as a program.
 During his first season at GSU, the Panthers won no games, and only one in his second season.
 However, during his third season as head coach, after accruing a record of 2–6, the Panthers would win their final four games, including a 34–7 defeat of in-state rivals Georgia Southern to a record of 6–6 and their first bowl game.
 The Panthers would fall at the Cure Bowl to San Jose State, 16–27.
 With a final record of 6–7, Miles would mirror almost exactly the turn-around that he had achieved at Indiana State, with both teams winning no games in their first season, one game in their second, and six games in their third.
 On November 12, 2016, after losing to conference foe ULM, it was reported that Trent Miles was fired, leaving with a career record of 9–38 at Georgia State.

 Shawn Elliott

 On December 9, 2016, Georgia State announced that it had hired former South Carolina co-offensive coordinator (2012–15), interim head coach (2015), and offensive line coach Shawn Elliott to lead the Panthers as head coach.
 His first recruiting class, shortened due to his late arrival at Georgia State, would be the highest ranked in school history according to rankings by ESPN and 247Sports.

+On Feb 15, 2024, Shawn Elliott resigned his position as head coach of Georgia State to become an assistant coach at South Carolina due to family reasons.
+The decision was announced after the Panthers had already started Spring Practice.
+The same day Mike Sirignano, the program's strength coach, was named as the program's interim head coach.
+The decision was made to keep the team together for whenever a new head coach is hired.

+Dell McGee

+On February 23, 2024, Georgia State announced that former Georgia running backs coach Dell McGee would be the fourth head coach for the football program.

 Bowl games

-The Panthers have played in five bowl games and have a 3–2 record.
+The Panthers have played in six bowl games and have a 4–2 record.